 3.4.
 Borrowing Cost

-Borrowing costs (including other ancillary borrowing cost) directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
+Borrowing costs (including other ancillary borrowing cost) directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalized as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
 Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.

 3.5.
 Foreign Currency Transactions

 Foreign currency transactions are translated into the functional currency using the spot rates of exchanges at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rate of exchanges at the reporting date.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities are generally recognised in profit or loss in the year in which they arise except for exchange differences on foreign currency borrowings relating to assets under construction for future productive use, which are included in the cost of those qualifying assets when they are regarded as an adjustment to interest costs on those foreign currency borrowings, the balance is presented in the statement of profit and loss within finance costs.
-Non-monetary items are not retranslated at period end and are measured at historical cost (translated using the exchange rate at the transaction date).
+Non-monetary items are not retranslated at period end and are measured at historical cost (translated using the exchange rate at the transaction date)

 3.6.
 Inventories

-Raw materials, stores and spares and loose tools are valued at lower of cost and net realisable value.
+• Raw materials, stores and spares and loose tools are valued at lower of cost and net realisable value.
 However, items held for use in the production of inventories are not written down below cost, if the finished products in which they will be incorporated are expected to be sold at or above cost.
 Cost includes cost of purchase, non- refundable taxes and other costs incurred in bringing the inventories to their present location and condition.
 Cost is computed on weighted average basis.

-Work-in-progress and finished goods are valued at lower of cost and net realisable value.
-Finished goods and work-in-progress include cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
+include cost of conversion and other costs incurred in bringing the inventories to their present location and condition.
 Cost is computed on weighted average basis.

-Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and estimated cost necessary to make the sale.
+• Net realisable value is the estimated selling price in the ordinary course of business, less the estimated costs of completion and estimated cost necessary to make the sale.
 Net realisable value of work-in-progress is determined with reference to the selling prices of related finished goods.

-Adequate provision is made for obsolete and slow-moving stocks, wherever necessary.
+• Adequate provision is made for obsolete and slow-moving stocks, wherever necessary.

 3.7.
 Revenue Recognition